-With 2016 quickly approaching, many utility management teams and boards are preparing for strategy retreats where they will work to set priorities for the business.
+Each year, many utility management teams and boards prepare for strategy retreats where they will work to set priorities for the business.
 With decades of experience in the industry, ScottMadden reminds public power companies of four keys to making strategic planning successful.

 Like other utilities, public power companies operate in an increasingly complex environment where today’s capital decisions can impact the business and its customers for decades to come.
 Alignment between management teams and their boards is critical.
 In public power, this alignment must be achieved around a not-for-profit mission and with appointed board members who may not have direct industry experience.
 Here are a few keys to success: